rjblee/risk-assessment-flutter/README.md

 ## Description

-Safety and Hazard Risk Assessment also known as "SAHARA" Mobile Application for Swift Learning and Safety in Schools is a government funded project for Alberta's high school students' risk assessment for their work safety.
+Safety and Hazard Risk Assessment also known as "SAHARA" is a mobile application for SWIFT Learning and Safety in Schools.
+It is a government funded project for Alberta's high school students' safety and hazard risk assessment for their work safety.

+## Tech Stacks

+- Flutter
+- Dart
+- Firebase Cloud Firestore

 ## Getting Started